 The “sexual revolution” of 1967 was not something new; it is very old indeed.
 We can look back to the society of Imperial Rome where sex was casual, and the lower classes had no rights but were treated as property to be used by the powerful and wealthy.

 Some have argued that all of this is the inevitable result of a post-Christian society.
-There is no doubt that we have, in recent years, seen a redefinition of marriage, sexual identity, and malleability, love, chastity, fidelity, even bathroom use.
-In ancient Rome, the counterculture “revolution” was the rise of the curious faith that talked about a “love feast” and charity between “brothers and sisters.”
+There is no doubt that we have, in recent years, seen a redefinition of marriage and sexual identity, as well as malleable love, chastity, fidelity, even bathroom use.
+In Imperial Rome, the counterculture “revolution” was the rise of the curious faith that talked about a “love feast” and charity between “brothers and sisters.”
 It had a view that people were made imago dei, in the image of God with inestimable value, and not random meaningless arrangements of molecules.
 Could that revolution happen again?
 Could the pendulum swing back the other way?

 Bill Petro, your friendly neighborhood historian